Top 10 Cons or Disadvantages of Microsoft Teams

 The high resource consumption of Microsoft Teams is a critical issue that impacts its usability, particularly on systems with limited capabilities.
 This software demands a substantial amount of CPU (Central Processing Unit) power and memory (RAM), which are crucial for the smooth operation of any computer.

-- CPU Intensiveness: Teams, a feature-rich application, require significant processing power for tasks like video conferencing, real-time collaboration, and file sharing.
+• CPU Intensiveness: Teams, a feature-rich application, requires significant processing power for tasks like video conferencing, real-time collaboration, and file sharing.
 This can strain the CPU, especially during multitasking or on older computers.

 3. Limited Customization

 Despite being a robust collaboration platform, Microsoft Teams falls short in offering extensive customization options.
-This limitation can be particularly challenging for organizations with unique workflow or branding requirements.
+This limitation can be particularly challenging for organizations with unique workflows or branding requirements.

-- Inflexible Workflow Integration: Teams do not provide the same flexibility as other tools in integrating and adapting to specialized workflow processes.
-This can be a significant drawback for companies with unique operational methods or require specific task management features not natively supported in Teams.
+• Inflexible Workflow Integration: Teams do not provide the same flexibility as other tools in integrating and adapting to specialized workflow processes.
+This can be a significant drawback for companies with unique operational methods or that require specific task management features not natively supported in Teams.

 4. Integration Challenges